POM Charitable Trust

 Overview

-The POM Charitable Trust is a UK grant-making charity registered in 2006.
-With an annual expenditure of approximately £195,321 (2024), the trust operates with a focused mission to support children and young people up to age 18 who face ill-health, disability, social or financial hardship, or other disadvantages.
-The trust is governed by 8 trustees who receive no remuneration for their services.
+The POM Charitable Trust is a UK grant-making charity.
+The trust operates with a focused mission to support children and young people up to age 18 who face ill-health, disability, social or financial hardship, or other disadvantages.
+The trustees receive no remuneration for their services.
 The charity operates without a website or formal online presence, maintaining a traditional approach to grant-making.
-All grants must directly benefit children through residential activity and adventure holidays in the UK, making this a highly specialized funder with clear parameters for support.
+All grants must directly benefit children through residential activity and adventure holidays in the UK, making this a highly specialised funder with clear parameters for support.

 Funding Priorities